abhi-ragh/Coding-Challenges/README.md

     Bold Text: Convert **bold** to <b>bold</b>.
     Italic Text: Convert *italic* to <i>italic</i>.
     Lists: Convert lines starting with - into unordered list items <li>.

+## Day 15: Two Sum

+Task: Write a function that takes an array of integers and a target sum.
+The function should return True if any two numbers in the array add up to the target sum, and False otherwise.

+Requirements:

+    - The function should take two arguments: an array of integers and a target integer.
+    - Return True if any two distinct elements in the array sum to the target.
+    - Return False if no such pair exists.